Rate-optimal Bayesian Simple Regret in Best Arm Identification: Proposed Algorithm: Two-Stage Exploration

 \section{Proposed Algorithm: Two-Stage Exploration}

-This section proposes the Two-Stage Exploration (TSE) Algorithm and derives its simple regret upper bound.

-\subsection{Two-Stage Exploration Procedure}
+Bayesian simple regret (i.e., Eq.~\eqref{ineq_reg_bayes}) is exactly minimized by solving the corresponding dynamic programming.
+However, computing such dynamic programming does not scale for moderate $K$ and $T$.
+The number of possible states characterizes the amount of computation required.
+In the Bernoulli MAB problem, the number of possible states is proportional to the number of rewards $0$ and $1$ for each arm, which is $O(T^{(2K-1)})$.

+\subsection{Two-stage exploration procedure}

-Instead of the computationally prohibitive dynamic programming procedure, we introduce the two-stage exploration (TSE) algorithm (Algorithm \ref{alg_proposed}), which requires only summary statistics, which are easy computed.
-The TSE algorithm conducts uniform exploration during the first $qT$ rounds, based on which it finalizes the best arm candidate $\bestcand$.
+Instead of the computationally prohibitive dynamic programming procedure, we introduce the two-stage exploration (TSE) algorithm (Algorithm \ref{alg_proposed}), which requires only summary statistics, which are easily computed.
+The TSE algorithm conducts uniform exploration during the first $qT$ rounds.
+Based on the empirical means $\hatmu_i(qT)$ at the end of round $qT$, it identifies a set of best arm candidates $\bestcand$.
 Using the confidence bound of width

 the true best arm is found in $\bestcand$ with high probability.
-The rest of the $(1-q)T$ rounds are exclusively dedicated to the arms in $\bestcand$.
-Following round $T$, the TSE algorithm recommends the arm with the largest empirical mean.
+The remaining $(1-q)T$ rounds are exclusively dedicated to the arms in $\bestcand$.
+Following round $T$, the TSE algorithm recommends the arm with the largest empirical mean among $\bestcand$.

+TSE is an elimination algorithm that maintains a list of the best arm candidates and progressively narrows it.
+It differs from popular alternatives, such as successive rejects \cite{Audibert10} and sequential halving \cite{Shahin2017}, and is optimized to minimize the Bayesian simple regret, although it is a frequentist algorithm that does not require a prior.
+According to Section \ref{subsec_informal}, the leading term of the Bayesian simple regret stems from the case $\mu_i - \mustarex{i} = o(\sqrt{(\log T)/T})$ and $\mu_i - \mu_j = \Omega(\sqrt{(\log T)/T})$ for arm $j \notin \{i, \jst\}$.
+In this case, we can quickly eliminate the arms other than $\{i, \jst\}$ by choosing a small $q>0$ and can spend most of the samples to $\{i, \jst\}$.
+Although successive rejects and sequential halving are expected to have $O(1/T)$ Bayesian simple regret like TSE, their respective constant factors are suboptimal due to their substantial sample allocation to arms $j \notin \{i, \jst\}$.

-\subsection{Regret Analysis of Two-Stage Exploration}
+\subsection{Regret analysis of two-stage exploration}